danog/MadelineProtoDocs/docs/API_docs/constructors/decryptedMessageActionSetMessageTTL_8.md

 ---
 title: decryptedMessageActionSetMessageTTL
-description: Decrypted message action set message ttl
+description: Setting of a message lifetime after reading.

+Upon receiving such message the client shall start deleting of all messages of an encrypted chat **ttl\_seconds** seconds after the messages were read by user.
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: decryptedMessageActionSetMessageTTL\_8